How to Hand-Pollinate Your Squash and Increase Yields

 “What’s wrong with my squash?” and “Why isn’t my squash fruiting?” are two common squash questions.
-Often, these squash problems are related to lack of pollinators.
-Here are the short answers, as well as a video to show you HOW to hand pollinate a squash.
+Often, these squash problems are related to a lack of pollinators.
+Here are the short answers, as well as a video to show you HOW to hand-pollinate a squash.

-If your squash blooms flowers but never bears actual fruit, or it bears fruit that stops growing when it’s very small, then it’s a pollination issue.
+If your squash plant produces ample flowers but never bears actual fruit, or it bears fruit that stops growing when it’s very small, then you’re likely dealing with a pollination issue.

-Most squashes have separate male and female flowers on the same plant.
-Male blossoms are borne on a straight green stem, while female blossoms sit atop a tiny squash.
-Only female blossoms set fruit.
+Most squash are monoecious, meaning that a single plant produces both male and female flowers.
+Male blossoms are borne on a straight green stem, while female blossoms sit atop a tiny bulbous growth (the eventual squash fruit).

-To produce fruit, pollen from male flowers must be physically transferred to the female flowers by bees.
-If you do not have enough bees, you can manually pollinate with a Q-tip—or, add nearby plants that attract bees!
+To develop fruit, pollen from male flowers must be physically transferred to the female flowers by bees.
+Usually, the bees do a fine job, but if you don’t have enough bees in your area, you may end up with fewer squash than you had hoped for!

-What usually happens is: You’ll see male blossoms first, and you’ll wonder where the female flowers are!
+What usually happens is the following: You’ll see male blossoms first, and you’ll wonder where the female flowers are.
 Be patient.
-If there is rain or cold weather, the pollinating bees may not come out which will might delay the emergence of the female blossom.
+If there has been unusually high amounts of rain or cold weather, this can delay the emergence of the female flowers by a bit.

-If you’re seeing fruit, but they are shriveling up and/or rotting, this may also be a pollinator issue.
-This can also happen because the conditions are so damp that the squash gets a fungus.
+If you’re seeing fruit, but they are shriveling up and/or rotting, this may also be a pollinator issue, but it can also happen because the conditions are so damp that the fruit gets killed off by a fungus.